aniruddhapdeshpande99/VPE-Processing-EN-HI/README.md

-# VPE-Processing-EN-HI
+# Processing English Verb Phrase Ellipsis for Conversational English-Hindi Machine Translation
-This repository contains the code to the rule-based system from the paper **"Processing English Verb Phrase Ellipsis for Conversational English-Hindi Machine Translation"** accepted at the **International Conference on Human-Informed Translation and Interpreting Technology (HiT-IT 2023)**.
+This repository contains the code to the rule-based system and the annotated VPE data from the paper **"Processing English Verb Phrase Ellipsis for Conversational English-Hindi Machine Translation"** accepted at the **International Conference on Human-Informed Translation and Interpreting Technology (HiT-IT 2023)**.

 ## Data
 The annotated data for Verb Phrase Ellipsis in conversational English can be found in the ```Data``` directory.
 It is divided into two Excel files titled ```train.xlsx``` and ```test.xlsx```.